 Foundation / Corporation

-Minnesota Philanthropy Partners and Saint Paul Foundation - Pan African Community Endowment (PACE)
+Saint Paul and Minnesota Foundations - Pan African Community Endowment (PACE)

-Grant of up to $10,000 to Minnesota nonprofit organizations serving African-American communities for projects and programs that reduce racial disparity in the areas of health, education, social justice, and the justice system.
+Grant of up to $10,000 to Minnesota nonprofit organizations serving African-American communities for projects and programs that reduce racial disparities in the areas of health, education, the justice system, social justice, and arts and culture.
 Collaborations between one or more projects or organizations are encouraged.
-Organizations and/or programs/projects which are led by members of the Pan African Community will receive priority.
+Organizations and programs and projects which are led by members of the Pan African Community will receive priority.

 Focus Area Details: